closedQuarts/Machine-Learning-Final-Project-COMP4350-/README.md

-Here is a clean, GitHub-ready, well-structured README.md for your CLV project.
-It uses professional formatting, clear sections, and developer-friendly Markdown.

-⸻

 Customer Lifetime Value (CLV) Prediction

 This project builds a machine learning pipeline to predict Customer Lifetime Value (CLV) using real-world e-commerce transaction data.
 It includes data preprocessing, feature engineering, multiple model evaluations, hyperparameter optimization, visualization, and computational complexity analysis.